 The camphor tree is native to Taiwan, southern Japan, Southeast China and Indochina, where it is cultivated for camphor and timber production.
 The production and shipment of camphor, in a solid, waxy form was a major industry in Taiwan from 1895 to 1945.
 It was also used medically as an important ingredient in the production of smokeless gun powder and celluloid.

 Paperbark Mable – Acer griseum

 This tree is native to central China and is small to medium in size.
 It has a short main trunk with several secondary trunks which are more or less upright.
 The bark is a shiny orange-red that peels in thin sheets.
 It is also polished and smoothed in places.

 The summer foliage is 3 to 5cm long and is a soft blue-green with red over tones on exposed leave surfaces.
 The autumn foliage can be pronounced red but frequently is green with red over tones on the exposed leave surfaces.
-It has green inconspicuous flowers and has samaras 1.5-2cm long, pubescent nut lets.
+It has green inconspicuous flowers and has samaras 1.5-2cm long.
 This tree is somewhat expensive but is a good ornamental tree for small yards, specimen, mini-groves and edges of woods.

 The Chinese parasol tree or wutong is an ornamental plant or tree of cacao or chocolate, of the family Sterculiacease of the order Malvales, native to Asia.
-The Firmiana simplex tree grows to a height 12 metres.
-It has alternative deciduous leaves up to 30 centre metres across and small greenish white flowers that are borne in clusters.
-It is grown as an ornamental in warm regions of North American.
+The firmiana simplex tree grows to a height 12m.
+It has alternative deciduous leaves up to 30cm across and small greenish white flowers that are borne in clusters.
+It is grown as an ornamental in warm regions of North America.
 Due to its superior sonic properties, the wood is used for the soundboards of several Chinese instruments, including the guqin and guzheng.